XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 1562511F573A19AE9BD103B5D6B9E01B3B46805AEC5D3C4805C902B514399146 | Enabled   |

 Although this amendment is enabled, it has no effect unless the [SusPay](#suspay) amendment is also enabled.
-Ripple does not expect SusPay to become enabled.
-Instead, Ripple plans to incorporate crypto-conditions in the [Escrow](#escrow) amendment.
+The SusPay amendment was replaced by the [Escrow](#escrow) amendment, so the CryptoConditions amendment has no effect.

 ## CryptoConditionsSuite